HTTPArchive/almanac.httparchive.org/src/content/en/2024/jamstack.md

   )
 }}

 If we remove CSS and JavaScript from the total transfer size, we're left with HTML, images, fonts, and other media.
-When we compare this filtered total median transfer size, there’s still a noticeable gap between each category.
+When we compare this filtered total median transfer size, there's still a noticeable gap between each category.
 This corresponds to the total number of requests made in each category, which likely reflects a higher usage of images and fonts in those categories.

 {{ figure_markup(
   image="astro-hugo-next-transfer-size.png",